 The Shaker Heights Police Department is working to build positive relationships throughout the community.
 Its goal is to make sure residents can see and feel that connecting with the community – in everything from hiring new recruits to interactions with youth – is at the heart of police work in Shaker.

 By Jennifer Kuhel

-When Shaker Heights Police Chief Jeffrey DeMuth was sworn in last year, he did so against the national backdrop of a growing anti-police sentiment and waning confidence in law enforcement.
+When Shaker Heights Police Chief Jeffrey DeMuth was sworn-in in 2016, he did so against the national backdrop of a growing anti-police sentiment and waning confidence in law enforcement.